D2-mods/D2-Mira/d2-mira/readme.txt

 4. Make ammo more party friendly (see note below)
 5. Pulse ammo does double damage on a critical hit (EEs)
 6. Adjust ammo charges per day (default is unlimited)
+7. Animation tweaking (Big Metal Unit)

 --

 Component 4 info (party friendly ammo):
-- Makes it so only the damage from the launcher will harm PCs.
-- Ammo damage (ex. fire from Scorcher) does no damage to PCs.
+- Protects allies from AoE ammo damage (ex. fire from scorcher).
-- If the launcher has no damage bonus, then the ammo is party friendly.
+- Does not block damage from the launcher.
+- It still counts as a hit, so it will interrupt spellcasting.
-- EEs/BG2 engine: Applies to Scorcher and Frag Grenade.
+- EEs/BG2 engine: this works for all AoE ammo.
-- IWD1/IWD2: Applies to Frag Grenade only (can't make it work with Scorcher projectile).
+- IWD1/IWD2 note: Frag Grenade only, scorcher damage can't be blocked.
-- Neutral NPCs may still become hostile if they get hit.
+- Neutral NPCs take no damage but may become hostile (depends on AI script).

+--

+Animation tweaking (Big Metal Unit):
+- Option 1: Use default form, normalize movement
+- Option 2: Death Knight (note: wields a sword)
+- Option 3: No animation, appears as plate mail
+- Option 4: Option 1, smaller personal space (EEs)
+- Option 5: Option 2, smaller personal space (EEs)

+Notes:
+- Options 4/5 sets personal space to 3, same as PC races, so it can fit through all doors.
+The wearer will not be considered a large creature for spell effects.
+- normalize movement: This is done from all components except no animation.
+It makes movement roughly the same as BG2 relative to natural form (moves slightly faster).

 --